Analyze the concentration of your solutions with precision using refractometry

 How does refractometry work?

-The key steps of a refractometry analysis:
+The key steps in a refractometry analysis:

 - Sample preparation – The sample, liquid or solid, is placed on the prism of the refractometer.